 Click and drool!

 I enjoyed mashed taters and gravy, mushrooms, sweet potatoes, a couple teriyaki wings and two pieces of fried chicken.
-For dessert I had a tiny slice of pumpkin pie and of lemon meringue pie, mmmmmm.
+For dessert I had tiny slices of pumpkin and lemon meringue pie, mmmmmm.
 It was a good meal, but not one I’d drive across the country for as I would for the chicken in Pittsburg, Kansas.
 But I was stuffed and happy and waddled back to the coach.

 After editing photos and blogging, I turned to YouTube and watched some entertaining clips.
 It was my usual evening aboard the coach.
 I finally headed to bed at 2330 and slept well.